 The film as artefact

-Anime buie survives in its Spanish-language release, titled Triptico de dos Almas (Triptych of Two Souls).
+Anime buie survives in its Spanish-language release, Triptico de dos Almas (Triptych of Two Souls), a title that makes about as much sense as anything else about this film does.
 The surviving copy is a black and white positive of 1142m in length; around 20% of the original footage (1455m) is lost.
-Unfortunately, as seen above, this copy has severe quality issues; it is very high-contrast and dark, with crushed blacks, and at several points the frameline jumps.
+Unfortunately, as seen above, this copy has severe quality issues; it is very high-contrast and on the dark side, with crushed blacks.
+At several points the frameline jumps.

 Still, considering the poor survival rate of the Za La Mort films and the unavailability of the work of Hesperia, it’s fantastic that it’s out there.
 I can’t really recommend this to the casual viewer, but the way the film slips between Hesperia as character and Hesperia as star diva is something I found really interesting.